ashutoshbindal/AI-assisted-Distress-Calls/README.md

-#AI answering distress calls and assistive technologies for the human callers#
+<b>AI answering distress calls and assistive technologies for the human callers</b>

 ##Objective:
 Build state-of-the-art technology to predict or manage natural disasters better.